owenthereal/gh/README.md

     $ git clone jingweno/gh
     < https clone >

+### GitHub Enterprise

+By default, `gh` will only work with repositories that have remotes which point to `github.com`.
+GitHub Enterprise hosts need to be whitelisted to configure `gh` to treat such remotes same as `github.com`:

+    $ git config --global --add gh.host my.git.org

+The default host for commands like `init` and
+`clone` is still `github.com`, but this can be affected with the `GITHUB_HOST` environment variable:</p>

+    $ GITHUB_HOST=my.git.org git clone myproject

 ### Crash reports

 `gh` includes automatic crash reporting in case that something unexpected happens.